X-Men (film): Legacy

 Several journalists and film critics have credited X-Men with helping reinvent the modern superhero film by revolutionizing the genre and reviving public interest in superheroes.
 At the time of its release, X-Men was the most critically and commercially successful comic book adaptation to not feature Batman or Superman.
 Den of Geek's Don Kaye and Eric Diaz of Nerdist believe the film proved that even lesser-known comic book characters could potentially headline successful franchises.
 While the X-Men had already been popular among comic book readers and fans of the animated series, the film elevated its team members to mainstream popularity.
 Anthony Orlando of Digital Trends said the film's impact is still apparent as of 2025, having "set the stage for comic book movies to dominate theaters throughout the 21st century, launching a successful franchise with its thrilling story, compelling characters, talented cast, and thought-provoking themes".
 Jesse Hassenger of Paste and Stacey Henley of Syfy.com concurred that while many films helped bring superhero movies into the mainstream, the modern lineage of the genre really begins with X-Men, which established the basic formula that contemporary successes have since borrowed from.
 In 2020, Hayter credited the film with unleashing a "legion of superhero movies upon the world, for better and for worse".

 According to Brandon Katz of The New York Observer, X-Men, along with Blade (1998), "helped to legitimize the genre as a bankable lane for Hollywood that could expand beyond the cartoonish sensibilities of older comic book films".
 Orlando and Salons Matthew Rozsa credit X-Men with salvaging the superhero genre after a period of poorly-received superhero films towards the end of the 1990s that soured the genre's reputation.
-Rozsa said that, prior to The Dark Knight trilogy, the Spider-Man trilogy, and the Marvel Cinematic Universe, X-Men proved that the genre could be profitable while lending itself to "intelligent, complex stories" about social and political issues, while establishing that a larger cinematic universe was possible for superhero flicks.
+Rozsa said that, before The Dark Knight trilogy, the Spider-Man trilogy, and the Marvel Cinematic Universe, X-Men proved that the genre could be profitable while lending itself to "intelligent, complex stories" about social and political issues, while establishing that a larger cinematic universe was possible for superhero flicks.
 It arguably launched Marvel's first cinematic universe.
 Tom Breihan of The A.V.
 Club said that while several superior superhero films have been released since X-Men, "none of those later Marvel movies could exist without X-Men".
 Similarly, Eric Diaz of Nerdist argued that while X-Men might not be the "best" superhero film, it is inarguably "the most important comic book superhero movie ever made" because "it was certainly the comic book movie that changed how the genre was perceived from that point on, and helped launch the current superhero movie Golden Age we live in".